 While the myriad of possible causes of Philadelphia motorcycle accidents is overwhelming and potentially unlimited, some of the more common causes of Philadelphia motorcycle accidents are as follows:

-- Disobeying traffic laws – ,1 including red light laws, right-of-way laws, and speed limits, exist for a reason.
+- Disobeying traffic laws – Traffic laws,1 including red light laws, right-of-way laws, and speed limits, exist for a reason.
 When a motor vehicle driver or motorcycle operator disobeys or disregards traffic laws, serious accidents and injuries may result.

 - Operating a vehicle while under the influence of drugs or alcohol – Drugs and alcohol (even small amounts) can alter a person’s mindset and perception.
 Operating a car or motorcycle while under the influence of drugs or alcohol is a recipe for disaster.